 In his surrealist-like creations Mexican artist Martin Soto Climent exploits the transformative potential of everyday objects and found materials to create new poetic forms in which these elements assume a new and deeper symbolic role.
 Through conceptual artistic strategies such as appropriation and juxtaposition, these objects are gently reassembled into collages, installations and sculptures that, in their simplicity, appear ready-made.
 Soto Climent’s amazing skill of interpreting the site-specific and conferring softness and sensuality to objects through minimal intervention takes shape through wall-based works where old clothes become pictorial tools and act as colors, lines and geometries on the surface of the canvases.
 New ways of interacting with reality to suggest new perspectives.

-t twoninthree in-residence at Luciana Brito Galeria is the second stage of a successful collaboration with the Brasilian gallery that held an exhibition in Rome in June 2017 presenting works by Héctor Zamora, Pablo Lobato and Rafael Carneiro.
+T293 in-residence at Luciana Brito Galeria is the second stage of a successful collaboration with the Brazilian gallery that held an exhibition in Rome in June 2017 presenting works by Héctor Zamora, Pablo Lobato and Rafael Carneiro.